 San Francisco for Life – A Reflection of the Impact of the West Coast Walk for Life

 This article was written in February 2017 and reflects on the 2017 Walk for Life.
-Our hope is that it will encourage you to join us for the 2018 Walk for Life and even attend the 2018 Life Symposium, as well!

 “God… from my mother’s womb had set me apart and called me through his grace” (St. Paul to the Galatians 1:15)